orange flower in macro shot

 The Memory of Touch

-That memory will make me want to touch you again.
+That memory will make Me need to touch you again.

 But I'll also remember the opposite.
 The disappointment of discovering you couldn't be bothered.
-The way my interest died the moment I realised you thought showing up was enough.
+The way My interest died the moment I realised you thought just showing up was enough.

 Which memory would you rather leave Me with?

 Make your preparation a ritual.
 Make your cleanliness an act of worship.
-Make your body the temple you're inviting Me to enter.
+Make your body the temple you're inviting Me to enter into.

 And I will remember you as worthy.